duncanatt/detecter/tutorial/docs/using-detecter/formalising-properties.md

 The formalisation of P~2~ above does not account for the case where the server interacts with more than one client.
 It disregards the possibility of interleaved execution, which is inherent to concurrent settings where processes are *unable to control* when messages are received.
 For instance, while the sub-formula `#!shml [Srv_1 ? {Clt_1, _}]` on line `6` matches an initial `recv` event, an ensuing `recv` event (*e.g.* due to a second client that happens to interact with the server) satisfies neither of the necessities on lines `8` and `9`.
-This does not reflect the requirement of our original property P~2~, and is yet another manifestation of the issue encountered [earlier](#formalising-p1), *i.e.* formalising a property must be done in connection to the context in which the program operates.
+This does not reflect the requirement of our original property P~2~, and is yet another manifestation of the issue encountered [earlier](#formalising-p1), *i.e.*, formalising a property must be done in connection to the context in which the program operates.
 We handle this inconvenience by augmenting the formula to filter non-relevant events, as previous.

 ```shml linenums="1"